 There are hundreds of grants for women entrepreneurs, including the Amber Grant for Women, the Boston Women’s Fund Grants, the Ms. Foundation Grants, and the Women Founders Network Grants.

-Your best option to find grants for female business owners is by contacting your local SBA Women’s Business Center.
+Your best option to find grants for female business owners is to contact your local SBA Women’s Business Center.

 If you have bad credit, you may not be eligible for most women-owned small business loans from traditional banks and credit unions.